mkumar8184/openaiintegrationwithdotnet/README.md

 ![image](https://github.com/user-attachments/assets/646d8759-ec8f-436c-bc63-c46306d24174)

-connect if you need to get work done on open ai with .net & angular Thanks
+connect if you need to know more ....
+Thanks